-Connecticut Electric Bike Laws: What You Need to Know in 2026
+Connecticut Ebike Laws: What You Need to Know in 2026

 Rider on a Qiolor Tiger RE electric bike cruising along a mountain road in fall, wearing a helmet and backpack with yellow-leaf trees in the background.